Propair Flight 420: Sequence of events

 Investigators noticed that during Flight 420's take off roll, the aircraft had pulled to the left and the crew had to apply right rudder input in order to correct the path of the aircraft.
 The aircraft also took longer to reach take-off speed than usual.
 These indications were consistent with the presence of drag force on the left brakes, possibly caused by incomplete retraction of the brake disks, or a faulty parking brake.
 Examination of the left brakes confirmed that they had indeed been dragged.

 The crew did not notice that the left brakes had been dragging during the take off roll and had overheated.
 The overheated brakes were retracted by the crew and entered the wheel wells.
 The wheel wells subsequently closed to secure the wheels.
 The wheel wells did not have sufficient cooling, and so the temperature of the brakes continued to rise, reaching as high as 600 C.

 The overheated brakes and wheels then spread the heat to the tires and the surrounding structures.
 Tests conducted by investigators revealed that when tire fragments came into contact with overheated brakes, they ignited.
 The tire was exposed to a temperature of 600 C, igniting a fire.
 The situation was worsened when a Nitrile piston leaked its flammable fluid.
 The Nitrile Piston would start to degrade when it contacted a surface temperature of 135 C. The flammable liquid contacted the fire, causing an intense flame.

 A brake overheat warning system would have warned the crew that there was a problem.
 However, no such system was required on this type of aircraft, so Flight 420's crew had no idea that a fire had developed.
 The fire then ruptured the aircraft's hydraulic line, located near the wheel well, which caused the fire to intensify.

 An orange warning light then went on to warn the crew that an overheating had occurred in the left wing (where the fire was currently spreading).
 Before the crew could initiate the checklist to handle the emergency, the warning light suddenly went off.
 They mistakenly thought that the emergency had ended.
 However, the ceasing of the warning was due to the fire destroying the warning system's electrical circuit.

 The crew never realized the severity of the fire, which had grown out of control and begun degrading the structural integrity of the left wing.
 This caused the crew to have severe difficulty in controlling the aircraft.
 The crew had to apply maximum aileron trim setting due to the reduction of the stiffness of the wing.
 The left wing then failed, buckling upwards, causing the aircraft to roll to the left through 90 degrees and crash, subsequently bursting into flames and killing everyone on board.

-Dramatization
+In popular culture

-Propair Flight 420 was featured in the ninth episode on season 21 of Mayday titled "Seconds from Touchdown".
+The events of Propair Flight 420 were featured in the 2021 episode "Seconds from Touchdown", of the Canadian documentary TV series Mayday.